No menthol ban; whistleblower suits: What we're learning about the state budget

 People are also reading…

 But the details of those agreements have taken days to emerge as negotiations continued into the weekend.
-Budget bills began posting online Sunday, and as of Monday morning, five had emerged: one providing funding for capital construction projects; one focused on public protection and general government; one on health and hygiene; one focused on transportation, economic development and environmental conservation; and one with the stated purpose of implementing major components of legislation.
+Budget bills began posting online Sunday, and by the end of Monday, most of the bills were available.

 Gov. Kathy Hochul announced a "conceptual" $229 billion state budget agreement on Thursday evening, laying out the broad strokes of deals struck with the Legislature related to public safety, energy and health care.